 The best course of action is to consult with a lawyer in the home state to see if and how the DMV will penalize the person’s license.
 Usually, DMVs hand down the same penalties as they would if the passing violation took place in the home state.

-11. When can I seal a conviction for unlawful passing in Nevada?
+11. When can I seal a conviction for unlawful passing?

 People convicted of illegally passing on the right side in Nevada are required to wait one (1) year after the case closes to petition the court to seal the record.14